bob1de/hass-apps/docs/apps/schedy/concept.rst

-schedule rule's period of validity, Schedy's schedules do also support **expressions** that can easily be written in-line in Python to let the state of arbitrary Home Assistant entities influence the scheduled value, allowing for decisions based on, for instance, presence.
+schedule rule's period of validity, Schedy's schedules do also support **expressions** that can easily be written in-line in Python to let the state of arbitrary Home Assistant entities influence the scheduled value, allowing for decisions based on, for instance, presence or motion.

 Finally, Schedy operates on so-called rooms.
 A **room** is an unit with a schedule and one or more actors that are controlled simultaneously by